- Definitions

 Most of the provisions of this law will be elaborated further through implementation decrees, more specifically:

-• substitution by the pharmacist in the case of unavailability;
+- substitution by the pharmacist in the case of unavailability based on the Royal Decree of 3 July 2022;

-• expansion of means of import via Article 105 of the Royal Decree of 14 December 2006;
+- option to import based on article 105 of the Royal Decree of 14 December 2006;

 In May 2021, the FAMHP launched a Stock Monitoring Tool.
 During the COVID-19 pandemic, accurate monitoring of stocks of medicines proved particularly useful.
 It enabled the FAMHP to act proactively and find solutions in a timely manner.
 This monitoring was carried out manually until May 2021, but the processing of the data is now automated through a new Stock Monitoring Tool.
 Stocks of medicines that are becoming too low are therefore more readily spotted and, in the event of issues, there is also greater visibility of the availability of alternative medicines.
 This tool is used for medicines that play an important role in the fight against COVID-19.